gabriel-arantes/qubika_mle_assignment/README.md

 The project is organized into logical components, each with a single responsibility.

-├── app
+├── app/
 │   └── main.py                   # The FastAPI application.
 Loads the production model and exposes prediction endpoints.
-├── data
+├── data/
 │   └── dataset.csv               # The raw dataset used for training the model.
-├── scripts
+├── scripts/
-│   ├── init.py             # Makes the 'scripts' directory a Python package.
+│   ├── __init__.py               # Makes the 'scripts' directory a Python package.
 │   ├── train.py                  # The main training orchestrator.
 Parses arguments and uses factories to build and train a pipeline.
 │   ├── model_factory.py          # Abstract Factory for creating different ML model algorithms (e.g., LogisticRegression, RandomForest).
-│   └── preprocessing_factory.py# Abstract Factory for creating different data preprocessing pipelines (e.g., imputation, scaling).
+│   └── preprocessing_factory.py  # Abstract Factory for creating different data preprocessing pipelines (e.g., imputation, scaling).
 ├── .dockerignore                 # Specifies files and directories to exclude from the Docker build context.
 ├── Dockerfile                    # The blueprint for building the production-ready inference API container.
 └── requirements.txt              # A list of all Python dependencies required for the project.

 ## 4. Complete Execution Workflow